Flag of England 13cen-mod.

 Newton was notorious for mood-swings and emotional insecurity.
 He was known for a classic pattern of reacting to logical criticism of his academic work with fits of rage

-DDespite his scientific genius, Newton was an irascible fellow
+Despite his scientific genius, Newton was a notoriously irascible fellow

 Isaac Newton was prone toward episodic paranoia and rage.
 He was particularly violent toward any suggestion that he might collegially share credit with other scientists who were clearly collaborating on the same topics and discussions, and aggressively handled any suggestions of plagiarism with personally vindictive attacks.

 6th-from-Chandra = bhava-10 Vrizchika with Mangala-Meza-3 * Mulatrikona ffurthermore in 6th-from-10th, suggesting that matters of public reputation and respect were especially contentious and even vicious for him.

 IIn his later-life tenure as president of the Royal Society (60's and 70's), Newton was viewed as controlling to the point of tyranny, dominating the work of others and manipulating the decisions regarding who and what would be published

 Shani rules Kumbha swamsha = science, economics, marketplace linkages, , social networks, communities, connections

 Shani-yuti-Ketu in the emotionally motivated, social-ordering, leadership-seeking; 10th-from-Chandra suggests a slow and irregular (Ketu) ascent to positions of public responsibility.
 Once the position is obtained, it is generally retained.
 Newton became Master of the Mint in 1699 * his age 56 during the Rahu-Return.
 Shani would seem afflicted by Ketu but importantly the D-9 features Shani-yuti-Rahu